top of page

 2) Forgiveness Frees You

-The only true healing to guilt is full, freeing, forgiveness that wipes every offense away.
 Forgiveness isn’t about excusing what happened.
-It isn’t about pretending there was no pain.
-It’s about releasing yourself from the prison of shame.
+It isn’t about pretending there was no harm or pain.
+It’s about releasing yourself from the prison of anger, shame and unforgiveness (the enemy's work that only cripples you).

 That might mean:

-• Forgiving yourself for things you wish you had done differently.
+• Forgiving yourself for things you wish you had done differently

-• Forgiving others who didn’t show up for you in your grief.
+• Forgiving others who didn’t show up for you in your grief

-• Continuing this process of receiving and giving forgiveness.
+• Continuing this process of receiving and giving forgiveness

-I believe it is a repeated decision (toward yourself and others) to stop replaying the past and step back into freedom.
-It may take some time with the Lord, but I hope you are willing to continue to engage with His freeing, unoffendable love.
+I believe it can be a repeated decision (toward yourself and others) to stop replaying the past and step back into freedom.
+I also believe true forgiveness comes through only the Holy Spirit's power.

+It may take time with the Lord, but I hope you are willing to continue to engage with His freeing, unoffendable love.
+In Christ, you can both receive it for yourself and give it to others.
 And when guilt creeps back in and tries to latch on, you can rebuke it and revisit this forgiveness again.
 It's an ongoing journey, just like our grieving (and living!) are.

 Because carrying unforgiveness won’t change the past—but it will shape your future.
 And you deserve a future that isn’t weighed down by chains you were never meant to carry.